mrpantherson/mrpantherson.github.io/index.md

 ### Data Science

-Currently teaching data science
+Currently teaching Python, data science, and machine learning.

 ---

 ### Simulation

-I worked on several different AV-8B trainers.
+I worked in military simulation for a while, most of my work was done on seeral on several AV-8B trainers.
+As these were done in classified environments I don't have any pictures of the work, however I found these from an official press release after we had delivered this particular trainer.

 <img src="images/sim_work.png?raw=true"/>